YalunWangyw26347/eco395m-midterm-project/README.md

 24.Pennsylvania State University, ​University Park

-We only include part of the universities in the rank, and there can be a more comprehensive project by analyzing more universities.

-From each university’s PhD placement page, information about student’s name, year they graduate, advisor’s name, dissertation name, placement etc. are shown.
-But we only pick student’s name, year they graduate and placement for analyzing.
-Besides, after scraping
-Information we want and dropping some samples( those sample who do not worked as a professor after graduation), we also add the gender column by using Gender_Guesser.
-API, but it has some restrictions, and there can be improvements in further project.
+We scraped data from each university’s Ph.D. placement page, focusing on the student’s name, placement year, and placement.
+We cleaned the data set by dropping the observations with non-academic placement.
+We also add the gender variable by using Gender_Guesser.
+API, which generates the guessed gender from the name of each observation.

 <h3> Running the code </h3>
 Our code will be executed in a Python environment and using packages specified in requirements.txt.
 You can install those packages we use in the project by using “pip install -r requirements.txt”.
 We have a sequence for running these .py files in the code folder.
 You can get the result we have by doing so: